-You are permitted to deduct ordinary and necessary expenses and where you have an expense that is partly personal and partly for business, you can deduct the business portion.
-Thought and consideration is required to establish which portion of animal expenses are legitimately related to your business operations.
-Care is also needed in keeping adequate records for your business deductions.
+You are permitted to deduct ordinary and necessary expenses and where you have an expense that is partly personal and partly for business, even if that expense relates to a pet or animal.
+Thought and consideration is required to establish which portion of these expenses are legitimately related to your business operations.
+Care is also needed in keeping adequate records for your business deductions and ensuring you have proper insurance coverage.
 With careful planning, a business animal can be a valued business partner and a business deduction.

 The Simple Profit membership provides support to business owners.
 Get the education and resources you need to make informed business decisions and establish quality business processes, including bookkeeping and cash management tasks.